WELCOME TO COMPLIANCE

 - Providing professional services at no charge or a reduced rate; or

 - Purchasing a meal or beverage for a student-athlete.

 Employment of Enrolled Student-Athletes

 NCAA rules require that the student-athlete and employer sign a written statement prior to the commencement of employment confirming that the employment satisfies NCAA regulations.
-Forms are available at the ASU Compliance Office.
+Forms are available at the Compliance Office.
 Compensation must be based on work actually performed and at a rate commensurate with the going rate in the locality for services of like character.

 Rules Governing Student-Athlete Participation in Promotional Activities

 Use of a student-athlete's name, picture or appearance to support any charitable, educational or non-profit promotional activity requires the signature of the student-athlete and the authorized representative of the event on a release statement that requires written approval from the Director of Athletics.
-Forms can be obtained from the ASU Compliance Department, (706) 729-2450.
+Forms can be obtained from the Compliance Department, (706) 729-2450.
 Furthermore, student-athletes are not permitted to be involved in the advertisement, recommendation or promotion of a commercial organization for sales or use of a commercial product or service of any kind.
 Please contact the athletic department before asking any enrolled student-athlete to take part in any activity.